Tetralogy of Fallot (TOF) is a very common congenital heart disease that is characterized by four things as the name suggests:

 The aortic root is always abnormally located to the right of the root of the pulmonary artery.

-The defect is usually centered on the most superior aspect of the ventricular septum, i.e.; the outlet septum, and in the most of the cases is single and large.
+The defect is usually centered on the most superior aspect of the ventricular septum, i.e., the outlet septum, and, in most of the cases, is single and large.

 Clinical Presentation of Tetralogy of Fallot

-The most common presentation of TOF includes failure to thrive and difficulty feeding.
+The most common presentation of TOF includes a failure to thrive and difficulty feeding.
 Patients with TOF complicated by pulmonary atresia usually become more cyanotic 48 hours after birth, when the ductus arteriosus starts closing.
+Parents are likely to tell that there is something wrong with their child as a result of the feeding habit.

 Tet spells are defined as the development of episodes of cyanosis.
 They usually happen when the child is crying or feeding.
 Sudden death might be due to hypoxic test spells which happen due to a sudden spasm of the infundibular septum which increases the right ventricular outflow tract obstruction.